nvitya/rk3506-mcu/test-configs/rootfs/README.md

 After the root image extracted, the /etc must be adjusted.
 I was too lazy to include these changes into the yocto.

 The most important is the /etc/inittab.
-I include this file here.
+I include this file in the **overwrite subdirectory**.

 With this at least you can log-in, enter root, without password (standard yocto).

-There were no proper init scripts in the yocto-generated rootfs, so I created these manually:
+There were no proper init script setup in the yocto-generated rootfs, so I created these symlinks manually:

 ```
 /etc/rcS.d/S01syslog    -> ../init.d/syslog